 CAC Formula

-We’ll give you another example.
-If your sales and marketing costs for a specific period are £10,000 and you acquired 100 new customers during that period, your CAC would be £100.
+In this instance, if your sales and marketing costs for a specific period are £10,000 and you acquired 100 new customers during that period, your CAC would be £100.
 This means it costs you £100 to acquire a new customer.

 This formula will help you understand all that goes into acquiring customers, but not really in keeping them around.
 If you had £10,000 and a workforce to put towards CAC, but not actively focusing on the growth of your CLV, your cost of acquisition could be equal to or even more than your CLV — leading to customers costing you more money than they bring in.